Cokile/CCTextFieldEffects/README.md

 - All the text fields are resigned from first responder by pressing the Return button in the keyboard.
 - CCTextFieldEffects requires ARC.
-- The best hight of the frame size is around 70.